UMT 12x20 orange / N38 - magnetic pin

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Significant importance in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: